huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

-* if padding at the QUIC level is not available or not used, DNS over QUIC MUST ensure that all DNS queries and responses are padded to a small set of fixed sizes, using the EDNS padding extension as specified in {{!RFC7830}}.
+* if padding at the QUIC level is not available or not used, DNS over QUIC MUST ensure that all DNS queries and responses are padded to a small set of fixed sizes, using the EDNS(0) padding extension as specified in {{!RFC7830}}.

+Implementation might choose not to use a QUIC API for padding if it is significantly simpler to re-use existing DNS message padding logic which is applied to other encrypted transports.

 In the absence of a standard policy for padding sizes, implementations should consider following the recommendations of the Experimental status "Padding